 02.09 Relief Requests.
 Verify that the licensee's program contains appropriate guidance regarding the identification and processing of requests for relief from ASME Code requirements that are impractical pursuant to 10 CFR 50.55a(g)(5)(iii).

-Guidance: Relief requests per 10 CFR 50.55a(g)(5) are only applicable to the initial and subsequent 120-month inspection intervals and therefore do not apply to .
+Guidance: Relief requests per 10 CFR 50.55a(g)(5) are only applicable to the initial and subsequent 120-month inspection intervals and therefore do not apply to PSI.
 As such, the licensee’s PSI program, or site procedures, should not allow the submittal of relief requests prior to commercial operation.

 73054-03 RESOURCE ESTIMATE